YECHUNAN/json-color-token/README.md

 ## Features

-- Preview visual color from hex color tokens
+- Preview visual color from hex color tokens in json files.
+- Cache variables in opened json files that are like color tokens and preview them in referenced css/less files.
-- Adjust color using the built-in color picker
+- Adjust color using the built-in color picker in json files.

 ## External credits